Fingerpost: Republic of Ireland

 Before 1977, fingerposts similar to those found in the United Kingdom were the main form of signage used on roads in the Republic of Ireland.
 They were of similar design to their UK counterparts and included the logo of Bord Fáilte (which took over responsibility for erecting signage in the Republic of Ireland from the Automobile Association), or a harp after signage was handed over to local councils.
-These fingerposts were bilingual, with the Gaelic name printed, in a smaller typeface, above the standard placename.
+These fingerposts were bilingual, with the Irish name printed, in a smaller typeface, above the standard placename.
 A number of these signs continue to exist on Irish regional and local roads.
-However, as distances on them are in miles and not kilometres (as used on modern Republic of Ireland signage), they are due to be removed.
+However, as distances on them are in miles and not kilometres (as used on modern Republic of Ireland signage), they have gradually been replaced.

 Since the adoption of signs based on the UK 1965 design in 1977, local authorities within the Republic of Ireland have erected fingerpost signage on many roads based on the Worboys Committee design and using Transport Heavy font, despite the fact that the Irish Traffic Signs Manual discourages fingerposts for all but minor routes.